The private, the social, and the political: a human rights perspective on transgender bathrooms

 Gender identity-based discrimination must be understood and addressed in conjunction with other intersecting forms of disempowerment that tend to be relegated and rendered invisible.
 Only by acknowledging and addressing structures of exclusion and marginalization that pervade our societies along the lines of race, class, gender and disabilities can we achieve transformative change towards inclusive societies.
 Given the recent surge of hate crimes against minorities after the Brexit vote and the US elections, we must speak out even more forcefully against all intersecting forms of discrimination.

-Inga Winkler is a lecturer at the Institute for the Study of Human Rights at Columbia University.
-Her research focuses on socio-economic rights, gender equality and inequalities.
+Inga Winkler is a lecturer, researcher and advocate at the Institute for the Study of Human Rights at Columbia University and has been working on the human rights to water and sanitation for more than a decade.
 Find more information on her work here and follow her on Twitter.